AkshaySJadhav/Elastic_Experiments/Kibana_lenses.md

-# Kibana Lense:- Metricbeat
+# Kibana Lens:- Metricbeat

 Kibana Lens is an intuitive UI that helps you create data visualization with ease!
 Cabana Lens accomplishes this with a single visualization app where you can drag and drop the parameters and change the visualization on the fly.

-Make sure to install the lense same version as elasticsearch.
+Make sure to install the lens same version as elasticsearch.

 ### 1. Installation:
 ```